Milestones of Progress

 The U.S. District Court for Minnesota issues a ruling on behalf of Gender Justice client Brittany Tovar and her son Reid Olson, affirming the ACA’s provision banning discrimination in health care based on sex extends to transgender and gender non-conforming people.

-2018: Hands off My BC
+2018: Hands off my BC

 Gender Justice joins the Keep Birth Control Co-Pay Free campaign as a state partner in the national fight to protect access to affordable birth control.
 Throughout the campaign we travelled across the state to talk with folks about the barriers they’ve experienced to accessing birth control.